brunocodutra/alloy/README.md

     // all you need is to connect the ends data >> print; // Hello World!

-    // and maybe add a filter in between auto predicate = [](auto x) {
+    // just as easily you can build data pipelines auto predicate = [](auto x) {
         return std::string{x} != "!";
     };

-    data >> alloy::copy_if(predicate) >> print; // Hello World
+    data >> alloy::filter(predicate) >> print; // Hello World

     // with Alloy you can kiss `std::apply` goodbye alloy::unpack(std::make_tuple(3, '.', "14")) >> print; // 3.14

-    // you can even iterate through tuples in a for-loop auto tup = std::make_tuple(3, '.', "14");
+    // you can even iterate through tuples in a regular for-loop auto tup = std::make_tuple(3, '.', "14");

     for(std::size_t i = 0; i < std::tuple_size<decltype(tup)>{}; ++i)